jroesch/thesis/defense/outline.md

 - The representation doesn't have to be very special, by using age old PL techniques we internalize a notion of control, dynamic shaping, and data structures.
+- We need new spin on old ideas, new type system, new values, shape analysis.
+- signs we can continue to grow it.
 - Examples from old generals decks.

 ### Differentiation